tektoncd/community/teps/0080-support-domainscoped-parameterresult-names.md

 ## Motivation

-The motivation of this work is to *enabl* us to establish conventions around the definition of parameters and results that may have a deeper meaning for higher-level systems without a high-degree of accidental naming collisions.
+The motivation of this work is to *enable* us to establish conventions around the definition of parameters and results that may have a deeper meaning for higher-level systems without a high-degree of accidental naming collisions.